swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 {% include callout.html type="note" content="Sometimes, if you have an uncompressed barcodes.tsv file, galaxy will determine that it is a text file, rather than the desired '.tabular', which will prevent it from being selected as input (will be missing from the dropdown).
 This is fixed by manually telling galaxy to change the datatype to .tabular.
 [Instructions](https://training.galaxyproject.org/training-material/faqs/galaxy/datasets_change_datatype.html)" %}

-This part of the workflow will load the counts matrix into an anndata object, and then adds an extra column in the metadata called ‘sample’.
+This part of the workflow will load the counts matrix into an annData object, and then adds an extra column in the metadata called ‘sample’.
 This means the sample information can be tracked when multiple samples are combined.

 The AnnData object that it produces in your history will probably be named something like ‘Manipulate AnnData (add_annotation) on data 20 and data 17’.
 You may choose to rename this object via the ‘edit attributes’ option in the history panel, so its easier to find later.